 What Is the Difference Between a Credit Report and a Credit Score?

-A three-digit number between 300 and 850 meant to represent your creditworthiness
+A list of all your credit accounts and related personal information A three-digit number between 300 and 850 meant to represent your creditworthiness

-Information in your credit report is used to calculate your credit score
+Information in your credit report is used to calculate your credit score Reflects the information in your credit report

-You are not legally entitled to check your credit score for free (although some credit card companies may offer this to customers)
+You are legally entitled to get a free credit report from each bureau once a year You are not legally entitled to check your credit score for free (although some credit card companies may offer this to customers)

-Does not include information on your credit history
+Does not include your credit score Does not include information on your credit history

 Does Checking My Credit Report Hurt My Score?